 Not all plants are born equal.
 Some go through their entire life cycle with nary a glance from passersby.
 Take, for instance, the plants that grow on bare ground and other hostile places with poor soil and few nutrients.
 To survive, these plants have developed special adaptations such as long tap roots and root nodes containing nitrogen-fixing bacteria.
-Some have thorns and a bitter taste as an added layer of protection.
 These plants grow, propagate, and die, and in the process enrich and stabilize the soil, paving the way for other, less hardy, plants to grow.
 These early soil colonizers are the ‘pioneer plants’ — otherwise disparagingly referred to as “weeds.”

 Unfortunately, many homeowners and gardeners spend a fortune eradicating these so-called weeds rather than trying to live with them or manage their numbers.
 We would be wise to remember that when we remove or destroy the fertile top layer of the soil, nature sends in her first line of defense – the weeds!